nycu-caslab/CO2024_source/README.md

 ## [Lab 5 : Implementing a Cache Manager](https://nycu-caslab.github.io/CO2024/labs/Lab%205.html)

-You’ll design a cache manager to manage the cache table and data in cache, we are providing the code of the simulator, but you need to implement the cache manager to finish the lab.
+You’ll design a cache manager to manage the cache table and data in cache, we are providing the code of the simulator, but you need to implement the remaining cache manager to finish the lab.

 There are no restrictions about the implementation of your cache, and there are no specified block size requirement also.
 As long as the cache operates correctly, both "Direct Mapped" and "Set Associative Cache" are acceptable.
 Additionally, you are free to design the Cache replacement policy and update policy as you see fit.